reergymerej/record-sound/README.md

 linux: arecord -l

 ## TODO
-* set output by env var, record wav and/or log
 * specify inputs through env vars
 * support multiple inputs concurrently
 * read devices from env var so we don't have to change code